Vancouver Area Network of Drug Users: City of Vancouver grant misdirection

 VANDU was given a $320,000 grant from the City of Vancouver in 2022 to provide street cleaning services in the Hastings Street encampment.
 Questions were raised when VANDU couldn't be seen working and street cleanliness continued to deteriorate.
-The organization eventually admitted to diverting grant intended for street cleaning into its general funds. $160,000 of the grant was paid out, however the City of Vancouver terminated the contract when services were not delivered as expected.
+The organization eventually admitted to diverting grant intended for street cleaning into its general funds. $160,000 of the grant was paid out, however the City of Vancouver terminated the contract when services were not delivered as expected..
+Ultimately, VANDU did release a financial report on their work, which showed that a significant portion of funds was dedicated to employment opportunities for DTES residents to support in keeping the block safer, particularly from fires.
 The city council voted to deny VANDU a $7,500 grant for arts program in 2023 for the gross misuse of public funds in 2022 making it the only grant out of 84 grants recommended by city staff to be denied by city council.
+After this $7500 funding was cut, a public fundraiser raised more than $10,000 to replace it.

 Actions and services

 The organization also engages in local issues pertaining to Downtown Eastside area residents.

 VANDU defends harm reduction services and supervised injection facilities.
 In recent years, VANDU has been engaging with the Drug User Liberation Front (DULF) to provide "safe supply" services.
 The group handed out cocaine, meth and heroin to users in July 2021 in which city councilor Jean Swanson participated in the distribution.
 Washington Examiner said it's uncertain if substances distributed by VANDU was obtained lawfully.
 The DULF founders Jeremy Kalicum and Eris Nyx have been charged with possession with intent to distribute in May 2024.
 The pair had sourced the illicit drugs that was distributed by DULF and VANDU together through the dark web.
+A legal judicial review on the Canadian government's rejection to sanction DULF and VANDU's compassion club has not yet been decided as of March 2025.

+Select publications

+VANDU and the groups' members have also contributed to scholarly, peer-reviewed research on the lived realities of drug users and on the impacts of drug policies.